Waziup/waziup.io/content/_index.md

 title: "Waziup e.V."
 hasHero: true
 services:
-  - title: Skills Development & Training
+  - title: Skills & Training
     icon: school
     text: We offer IoT capacity building for your developers & engineers.
 We organize hackathons and bootcamps on your premises.